Bobby Tench: A&M records, Hummingbird and Streetwalkers

-Tench signed to A&M in 1973 and later formed the rock and soul fusion band Hummingbird, whose lineup included members of the second Jeff Beck Group also a second guitarist Bernie Holland and drummer Conrad Isidore.
+Tench signed to A&M in 1973, and formed the rock and soul fusion band Hummingbird, whose lineup included members of the second Jeff Beck Group also a second guitarist Bernie Holland and drummer Conrad Isidore.
 They recorded Hummingbird in 1975, the first of three albums produced by Sammy Samwell.
-Jeff Beck recorded several tracks with the band which were not released and he also made a live appearance with them at the Marquee Club in London.
+Jeff Beck recorded several tracks with the band which remained unreleased and made a live appearance with them at the Marquee Club in London.